 A85.
 Law, regulation or professional standards may prescribe the retention periods for engagement documentation.
 If the retention periods are not prescribed, the firm may consider the nature of the engagements performed by the firm and the firm's circumstances, including whether the engagement documentation is needed to provide a record of matters of continuing significance to future engagements.
-In the case of engagements conducted under the SAs, the SA for LCE or SAEs, the retention period is ordinarily no shorter than seven52 years or such other period as may be specified by ICAI from the date of the engagement report, or, if later, the date of the auditor's report on the group financial statements, when applicable.
+In the case of engagements conducted under the ISAs, the ISA for LCE or ISAEs, the retention period is ordinarily no shorter than five years from the date of the engagement report, or, if later, the date of the auditor's report on the group financial statements, when applicable.